 I’m not sure how much of the visuals are CGI, but a good proportion of them are.
-Nothing in London is taller than the Clock Tower of the Palace of Westminster.
+Nothing in London is taller than the Elizabeth Tower.
 (Big Ben for you non-pedants!)
 The air is quite clear, and there wasn’t one aeroplane, so there couldn’t be much live footage.
 Also the actual ballooning was done in the Midlands so they wouldn’t accidentally splash down in the Thames.
 Still, it was all very pretty and nicely done.

 The cast seemed to work well together, but then Felicity Jones and Eddie Redmayne proved they can work together on The Theory Of Everything.

 One slight niggle is that Himesh Patel seems to have a lot of presence in the publicity but his actual screen time is quite low, perchance a case of cashing in on the success of Yesterday?

 The thrills come from the fact that it is a (partly true) story of the early days of aviation meteorology, when they didn’t know how atmospheric pressure, temperature, and content varied when you went so far up, but I’ll say no more on that subject.